AgriFin’s COVID-19 Response

-In partnership with Viamo – Nigeria’s leading IVR channel and Airtel – one of Nigeria’s leading mobile service providers, AgriFin will support the gamification of key hygiene and COVID-19 behavior change messages in Nigeria’s 5 most common languages.
+In partnership with Viamo – Nigeria’s leading IVR channel and Airtel – one of Nigeria’s leading mobile service providers, AgriFin supported the gamification of key hygiene and COVID-19 behavior change messages in Nigeria’s 5 most common languages.

-Leveraging existing mobile infrastructure, we aim to reach over 50,000 farmers via Airtel’s 3-2-1 toll-free service line by communicating information through audio using Interactive Voice Response (IVR) technology, which allows anyone, regardless of literacy level, to access the information which is key for the rural populations.
+Leveraging existing mobile infrastructure, we aimed to reach over 50,000 farmers via Airtel’s 3-2-1 toll-free service line by communicating information through audio using Interactive Voice Response (IVR) technology, which allows anyone, regardless of literacy level, to access the information which is key for the rural populations.

-The mobile game will be designed as a journey that can lead players through choices that reflect decisions that they are likely to take.
+The mobile game was designed as a journey that can lead players through choices that reflect decisions that they are likely to take.
 The tool allows callers to hear an explanation of alternative routes for a better outcome if they make mistakes.
 Further, AgriFin will be able to assess anonymized data on the participants’ journeys for a better understanding of their awareness of hygiene and safe farming in the pandemic.
 As of November 2020, 27,159 farmers had played the COVID-19 Safe Farming Game of which 41% are women.
 This promising IVR campaign is likely to reach more farmers and has more impact if monitored over a longer time.